LeonardBagos/github.io/content/pages/index.md

             iconPosition: right
             style: secondary
             elementId: ''
-      - title: Power BI in Data Analytics
+      - title: 'Power BI in Data Analytics '
         tagline: This is the tagline
         subtitle: This is the item subtitle
         text: |